Stocks surge, oil dives below $100 as Iran ceasefire sparks relief rally

 Oil prices would likely remain "structurally higher" for a while, he added.

-European stocks rose nearly 4% in early trading, following strong gains across Asian markets.
-Wall Street futures pointed to gains of 2.5%-3.2%.
+European stocks rose 4%, following strong gains across Asian markets.
+Wall Street futures pointed to gains of 2.7%-3.5%.

 "Markets can worry about the complexities later.
 For now, they've been given the green light to rally," said Matt Simpson, a senior market analyst at StoneX.